Tooth extraction can cause swelling of the cheek after dental care.

 However, avoid carbonated, alcoholic, or overly sugary drinks, as they may irritate the wound.

-When to see your dentist for swelling
+Persistent swollen cheek: When to see your dentist urgently?

 Although post-extraction swelling is normal, certain signs require immediate attention: